kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ![Create a new repo on Databricks](../meta/images/databricks_repo_creation.png)

 The next step is to use dbx to sync your project to your repo.

-Open a new terminal instance, activate your conda environment, navigate to your project directory and start `dbx sync`:
+**Open a new terminal instance**, activate your conda environment, and navigate to your project directory and start `dbx sync`:

 ```bash
 conda activate iris-databricks